Flix by Nikolas Mavresis

 Key features

-• No rough & smooth
+• No forces, memory work, duplicate cards, or rough & smooth gimmicks required

-• Cinematic theme enhances audience engagement
+• Cinematic theme enhances storytelling and audience engagement

 Pros

-• Clean and direct method
+• Clean and direct method that feels like pure magic

 Cons